 Hamed Ghashghavi is a Polyglot Researcher on North American and Western European Studies, Conference Organizer, Columnist, Biographer, Interpreter, Documentary Filmmaker & Editor, Teacher and Tour Guide based in Tehran.

 In this report, we attempt at reviewing the central presidential stages of the Islamic Republic of Iran, since its foundation in 1979.
-The report has been written based on our study, as well as the analysis and fact-finding of the documents, news and reports issued by various official institutions, and international and local media organisations interested in monitoring and evaluating the political situation in Iran.
+The report has been written based on our study, as well as the analysis and fact-finding of the documents, news, and reports issued by various official institutions, and international and local media organizations interested in monitoring and evaluating the political situation in Iran.

 The first Iranian presidential election was held on 25 January 1980.
 It resulted in the election of Abulhassan Banisadr, with 76% of the votes.
 Later, Banisadr was impeached, on 22 June 1981, by Parliament, and he escaped from Iran.
 Then, Mohammad-Ali Rajai took office before he was assassinated, with his prime minister, by the terrorist MEK (Mujahidin Khalq ).